 Student Web Access via E-Locker

-In order to use your web space, you must already have a valid Central Piedmont login.
+By using this service, you must read and agree to the College Acceptable Use Guidelines.
+In order to use your web space, you must already enrolled at the college and have a valid Central Piedmont login.

-- Create a folder called 'www'.
+- Create a folder called "www."

-- Put any content you wish to be available via the web in the 'www' folder.
+- Put any content you wish to be available via the web in the "www'" folder.

 If you are taking PHP/MySQL courses, you can also have your database space created by going to PHPMyAdminSetup and logging in with your Central Piedmont Login.
 Once the database has been created, the PHPMyAdmin application can be used to work with your database.

-Secure File Transfer (SFTP)
+Secure File Transfer Protocol (SFTP)

-Please note that the first time you connect to the server, it will ask you to verify its RSA key.
-As long as the RSA key is the same as the following, you can be confident that you are connecting to the right server:
+The first time you connect to the server, it will ask you to verify its RSA key.
+As long as the RSA key is "ssh-rsa 2048 fd:22:0c:e1:1c:68:2f:e3:88:e3:ba:71:23:d1:8d:b9," you can be confident that you are connecting to the right server: